Zeros of Rankin-Selberg $L$-functions in families: Automorphic level of distribution

 \subsection{Proof of \texorpdfstring{\cref{thm:ZFR}}{Theorem \ref*{thm:ZFR}}}

-While the proof of \cref{thm:ZFR} contains only standard techniques, such zero-free regions for $L_{\chi}(s)$ are new even in the case when $\chi$ is trivial.
-The case when $\chi$ is trivial was first handled unconditionally in \cite{HT}, and the ideas therein inform our approach here.
-Similar results in special cases can also be found in \cite{Molteni}; these rely on unproven progress toward GRC.
-The work of Li \cite{Li} alleviates the need for such a hypothesis.
+Although the proof of \cref{thm:ZFR} contains only standard techniques, such zero-free regions for $L_{\chi}(s)$ are new even in the case when $\chi$ is trivial.
+The case when $\chi$ is trivial was only recently handled unconditionally in \cite{HT}.

 \begin{lemma}\cite[Theorem 2.1(1)]{HT} Let $\pi\in\mathfrak{F}_n$.
-There exists an absolute and effectively computable constant $\Cl[abcon]{ZFR_HT}>0$ such that $L(s,\pi\times\tilde{\pi})$ has at most one zero, say $\beta_1$, in the region $\re(s)\geq 1-\Cr{ZFR_HT}/\log(C(\pi)^n(|\im(s)|+e)^{n^2})$.
+There exists an absolute and effectively computable constant $\Cl[abcon]{ZFR_HT}>0$ such that $L_{1}(s)$ has at most one zero, say $\beta_1$, in the region $\re(s)\geq 1-\Cr{ZFR_HT}/\log(C(\pi)^n(|\im(s)|+e)^{n^2})$.
 If $\beta_1$ exists, then it must be real and simple, and there exists an absolute and effectively computable constant $\Cl[abcon]{Siegel_HT}$ such that $\beta_1\leq 1-C(\pi)^{-\Cr{Siegel_HT}n}$. \end{lemma}